 A typical sequence of courses for a four-year computer science major appears below.
-A number of variations are possible.
+Many variations are possible.
 What is outlined below maximizes selection of electives in the last two years.
-As CSCI 497 is a non-credit seminar, additional CSCI electives may be taken in the last two years without unduly burdening the schedule.
 Note that most courses at or above the 300-level are offered in alternate years.

-Year 1 FALL CSCI 150 MATH 130 SPRING CSCI 151 MATH 240 Year 2 CSCI 230 CSCI 280 CSCI 250 CSCI 330 or 420 Year 3 CSCI elective CSCI elective Year 4 CSCI 497 CSCI elective CSCI 497 CSCI 410
+FALL SPRING

+First Year CSCI 150 CSCI 151

+MATH 130 MATH 240

+Second Year CSCI 230 CSCI 250

+CSCI 280 CSCI 330 or 420

+Third Year CSCI elective CSCI elective

+Fourth Year CSCI 497 CSCI 410

+CSCI elective